flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180421-18-05-21-venezuela-elections.md

     *   At least **1 million people have left the country in the past 4 years**.
   card_citation: ''
 card_4:
-  card_text: "> a\x1CI dona\x19t know what everybody else does to survive.
-If I dona\x19t get out of this, Ia\x19ll starve to death.a\x1D\n> \n> Ruben, a 21-year-old sergeant, who fearing retaliation, agreed to speak to the AP about his situation only if his last name was not revealed.\n\nFLIP: Cursed riches"
+  card_text: "> ax1CI donax19t know what everybody else does to survive.
+If I donax19t get out of this, Iax19ll starve to death.ax1Dn> n> Ruben, a 21-year-old sergeant, who fearing retaliation, agreed to speak to the AP about his situation only if his last name was not revealed.nnFLIP: Cursed riches"
   card_citation: 'FLIP: Cursed riches'
 card_5:
   card_text: >-